zcserei/resume-gatsby/README.md

-# Cserei ZOltán's resume
+# Cserei Zoltán's resume

 An overiew of what I've done and what I do.
+Hire me, I'm cool.

 ***